 Class teacher and EYFS Leader

 Ms Valentine is the new EYFS leader.
 She enjoys working with her friends and colleagues creating a full and rich learning experience for the children at Woodloes.
 In her spare time you will find her in her trusty T5 campervan 'Rodney' with dub dog Beryl driving out to open spaces for a cuppa and a walk no matter what the weather.
-She also tries to spend as much time with her beloved, yet moody teenage son,Jack as he allows and is proud that she can still share a book with him even though he's terribly grown up and 16 now.
+She also tries to spend as much time with her beloved son,Jack, who has just left to join the Royal Marines at the age of 17.